-- 82.-(1) Full-time primary and full-time secondary schools shall open not less than 191 days in each year and shall provide instruction for not less than - (a) 20 hours per week during the first year of the primary course; - (b) 221⁄2 hours per week during the second, third and fourth years of the primary course; or - (c) 24/4 hours per week in the subsequent years of the primary course and in the secondary course. - (2) The supervisor of every school shall submit to the Director-General at least 14 days before the beginning of every school year a statement of the proposed school terms and vacations together with the dates of proposed additional holidays falling within the school terms proposed. - (3) The Director-General may by notice in writing to the supervisor of any school require such alterations in the length of the school terms proposed by the school as the Director-General may consider advisable in the interests of the pupils. - (4) The Director-General may by notice in writing to the supervisor of any school prohibit the granting of a holiday on any particular day and the supervisor shall thereupon ensure that the normal work of the school shall be continued on that day. - (5) The Director-General may by notice in writing to the supervisor of any school require the school to observe a holiday on any day specified in the notice and the supervisor shall thereupon ensure that the holiday shall be observed.
+- 82.-(1) Full-time primary and full-time secondary schools must open at least 191 days in each year and must provide instruction for at least - (a) 20 hours per week during the first year of the primary course; - (b) 221⁄2 hours per week during the second, third and fourth years of the primary course; or - (c) 243⁄4 hours per week in the subsequent years of the primary course and in the secondary course. - (2) The supervisor of every school must submit to the Director-General at least 14 days before the beginning of every school year a statement of the proposed school terms and vacations together with the dates of proposed additional holidays falling within the school terms proposed.

+- (3) The Director-General may by notice in writing to the supervisor of any school require such alterations in the length of the school terms proposed by the school as the Director-General may consider advisable in the interests of the pupils. - (4) The Director-General may by notice in writing to the supervisor of any school prohibit the granting of a holiday on any particular day and the supervisor must thereupon ensure that the normal work of the school continues on that day. - (5) The Director-General may by notice in writing to the supervisor of any school require the school to observe a holiday on any day specified in the notice and the supervisor must thereupon ensure that the holiday is observed.